-- As construction progresses, first-party DM systems to underwrite the functions of SQUASH will become production ready.
-In the meantime, basic implementations of minimum viable functionality may be done with boostrap or off-the-shelf solutions either as an interim measure or, in some cases, a more lightweight solution. - A simple example of a "factory" analysis based on SQUASH is "Calculate the astrometric repeatability on this dataset; display the trend; drill down to to show the historgram of the points that went into calculating this trend". - An advanced example of a bespoke analysis based on SQUASH is "Display a three-color diagram of the sources in this run; compute the width of point sources in the selected - e.g., blue - part of the locus". - SQUASH will likely expose results to the LSST Science User Interface and Tools (SUIT) for advanced interaction scenarios (both because of the SUIT team's front-end expertise but also because they are likely to be similar to science-driven interactions in intent and in execution).
-See 6.2.5
+• As construction progresses, first-party DM systems to underwrite the functions of SQUASH will become production ready.
+In the meantime, basic implementations of minimum viable functionality may be done with boostrap or off-the-shelf solutions either as an interim measure or, in some cases, a more lightweight solution (for example, working around features the butler does not have yet).

+- A simple example of a "factory" analysis based on SQUASH is "Calculate the astrometric repeatability on this dataset; display the trend; drill down to to show the histogram of the points that went into calculating this trend". - An advanced example of a bespoke analysis based on SQUASH is "Display a three-color diagram of the sources in this run; compute the width of point sources in the selected e.g., blue part of the locus". - SQUASH will likely expose results to the LSST Science User Interface and Tools (SUIT) for advanced interaction scenarios (both because of the SUIT team's front-end expertise but also because they are likely to be similar to science-driven interactions in intent and in execution).
+See 6.3.5